 Puberty is the time when a child’s body matures and prepares to become capable of reproducing.
 Sometimes, these changes don't occur as they should, or they may occur too early or too late.
-At Duke Children's, our pediatric endocrinologists work to discover the cause of concerns about your child's puberty and develop a customized treatment plan.
+Our pediatric endocrinologists work to discover the cause of concerns about your child's puberty and develop a customized treatment plan.
 We offer a full range of services to maintain your child’s health and well-being as they develop into adulthood.

 What are Puberty Disorders?

 Puberty that begins too early, typically before age 8 in boys and 9 in girls.

 Conditions in which specific areas develop without other signs of puberty, such as isolated breast development (premature thelarche), pubic hair (premature adrenarche), or the start of menstrual periods (premature menarche).